Deuteronomy Chapter 23 Summary

 3. Sanitation is something that can be taken for granted today.
 Why do you think the Lord required this level of sanitation for His people?
 If the people were unsanitary with their bodies, what do you think that meant spiritually?

 4. Slavery in ancient Israel was seen as a way to provide for the poorest in society (see Deuteronomy 15:12-18), not as an oppressive system designed to dehumanize people.
 So what would it have meant for a slave to run away from his master?
-How can you care for those in your life that have escaped a terrible situation?
+How can you care for those in your life who have escaped a terrible situation?

 5. God's desire for His people to be holy extends to how they worship with their money.
 Is the way you worship with your money honoring to the Lord?
 Why or why not?

 6. Read Romans 1:18-32.
 How does this compare to Deuteronomy 23:17-18?
 Remember that these two passages were written over a thousand years apart.
 How do these passages compare to society today?
-Why do you think sexual immorality such a timeless sin?
+Why do you think sexual immorality is such a timeless sin?

 7. Should Christians charge interest on loans?
 Why or why not?